10 Ways to Save $$$ at the Grow Shop

 Be sure to ask for samples of products that you haven’t tested in the past.
-Many shops will have samples on hand from their suppliers behind the counter—all you have to do is ask.
-This saves you from buying a full-sized bottle and finding that you preferred your old brand better.
+Many shops will have samples on-hand from their suppliers behind the counter.

-Another way to save money is to look into the possibility of using reusable grow media such as soil, coco coir or clay pebbles.
-If you’re able to get a few uses out of a grow medium, this not only saves you the money from having to buy the product as often, but also time, as you won't have to go to the store as frequently (and risk being tempted to pick up items you don’t really need).
+If you’re able to get a few uses out of a grow medium, then you can save the money from having to buy the product again.
+You'll also save time as you won't have to go to the store as frequently (and risk being tempted to pick up items you don’t really need).

 Applying some of the money-saving tricks you’ve learned at the grocery store can help.
 Look for products that are shelf-stable and buy them in bulk.
-For instance, you can often get a great deal on larger packs of light bulbs where each bulb ends up cheaper than if you were buying them in smaller packs.
+For instance, you can often get a great deal on larger packs of LED grow lights where each one ends up cheaper than if you were to buy them in smaller packs.

 Be on the lookout for any way to save money off the regular price.
 Things like coupons, buy-one-get-one (also known as a BOGO), rebates and clearance bins should be like catnip to you.
 Use coupons and BOGO deals to stock up on shelf-stable items.
 Rebates are often offered by the manufacturer, so be sure to pay close attention to the instructions on how to get your savings.

-It may take a few months before you get your check or gift card, but it’s well worth the little effort you need to put in.
+It may take a few months before you get your check or gift card, but it’s well worth the little effort that is required at first.
 Clearance bins are often a good way to find items that may be overstocked, being cut from the product line or are nearing their expiration dates.